YCIC

 In 2004, KEEN signed a lease with WA State Parks to build the center at Helen McCabe Memorial State Park, just five miles south of Ellensburg at the mouth of the Yakima River Canyon Scenic Byway.

 In 2022, KEEN secured $150,000 in funding to work with our architect, Marc Brown Design, to complete 30% design for the center.
 Marc is working with Yakama Nation archaeologist Noah Oliver, to ensure the design reflects the history of our region.
 KEEN is also working with Central Washington Archaeology Services and Dr. Steven Hackenberger from CWU to complete a full cultural resources survey for the site.
-These will be completed by fall 2023.
+These will be completed by Spring 2024.

 In 2023, KEEN secured $518,000 in funding to make improvements to the park to specifically benefit our Pond to Pines camp program.
 These funds will allow us to build infrastructure including fencing and security, fluid-balance break areas, and camp facilities.